Bicycle Attorney Michael A. Colbach Attorney at Law, PC is a Portland, Oregon bicycle accident attorney and trial lawyer with proven results.

 The state of cycling in the USA at the end of 2012 no doubt, bicycle riders were enjoying improving conditions and bicycle ridership and commuting is definitely growing.
 But hard safety questions are materializing in how to move forward.

-For instance in Colorado, the new Colorado 2009 laws (Senate Bill 09-148) to clarify the rights and laws of bicycle and car co-existence on Colorado streets, roads and highways:
+For instance in Colorado, the Colorado 2009 laws (Senate Bill 09-148) to clarify the rights and laws of bicycle and car co-existence on Colorado streets, roads and highways:

 [...] provides provisions for cyclists to ride two abreast, for passing motorists to cross the center line, and for cyclists to ride only as far to the right as is reasonable, so as to avoid hazards.
 Motorists are required to leave a three-foot buffer when passing a cyclist, and threatening or careless driver behavior, including throwing projectiles at a cyclist, is designated as a misdemeanor.
 Cyclists are also permitted to ride on the left-hand side of a one-way street, to mitigate the hazard parked buses and taxis present on the right.